-Name of the entity Country of incorporation Included under accounting scope of consolidation (yes / no) Method of consolidation Included under regulatory scope of consolidation (yes / no) Method of consolidation Reasons for consolidation under only one of the scopes of consolidation IVY Product Intermediaries Limited India Yes Fully consolidated Yes NA NA Infina Finance Private Limited # India Yes Equity method No NA Risk weighted for capital adequacy Phoenix ARC Private Limited # India Yes Equity method No NA Risk weighted for capital adequacy Kotak Karma Foundation ^{\$} India No NA No NA NA
+Name of the entity Country of incorporation Included under accounting scope of consolidation (yes / no) Method of consolidation Included under regulatory scope of consolidation (yes / no) Method of consolidation Reasons for consolidation under only one of the scopes of consolidation IVY Product Intermediaries Limited India Yes Fully consolidated No NA This is non-financial entity and not required to be consolidated for regulatory reporting.
+Investment in this entity is deducted from capital adequacy purposes Infina Finance Private Limited # India Yes Equity method No NA Risk weighted for capital adequacy Phoenix ARC Private Limited # India Yes Equity method No NA Risk weighted for capital adequacy Kotak Karma Foundation ^{\$} India No NA No NA NA Sonata Finance Private Limited India Yes Fully consolidated Yes Fully consolidated NA

-[#] consolidated as per Equity Method of accounting prescribed by AS 23 wherein assets and liabilities of the investee company are not consolidated.
+^{} consolidated as per Equity Method of accounting prescribed by AS 23 wherein assets and liabilities of the investee company are not consolidated.